 21. Caliph Abu Bakr is considered the compiler of the Quran.

 Scholars believe the Quran was compiled under the guidance of Caliph Abu Bakr, shortly after Muhammad’s death.

-Do you have any interesting or fun facts about Islam that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Islam?
+Share them in the comments below!